Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 6. Maintain your reviews!

-Bad reviews of products or sellers are never a good showcase in the online world, and especially not if one wants to sell successfully on Amazon.
+Bad reviews of products or sellers are never a good showcase in the online world, and especially not if you want to sell successfully on Amazon.
 Customers are shown the average score as well as the individual reviews from buyers, which naturally influences the next potential customer in their purchasing decision.
-But not only that – the Amazon algorithm also registers the reviews and pulls the emergency brake if there are too many negative judgments about a seller: then the gain of a Buy Box for this seller is no longer in question, which could lead to significant revenue losses.
+But not only that – the Amazon algorithm also registers the reviews and pulls the emergency brake if there are too many negative judgments about a seller: Then the profit from a Buy Box for this seller is no longer in question, which could lead to significant revenue losses.

 This leads to several conclusions: